ruchiralak/EEX5563_Mp_Quick-fit/README.md

 ***this script cannot run using a terminal(cmd) bcz errors pop up(phyQt5 library).So use pycharm***

+-----For run the project without source code just download the release (before download the release **turn off real time protection**)

 **---------------------------steps to follow if you use Vscode-----------------**

  ***Install the Python Extension***